gravitational/teleport/rfd/0105-headless-authentication.md

   // Version is the resource version. string version = 2;

-  // Token is a secret token used to identify the user who initiated the authentication attempt. string token = 3;
+  // User is a teleport user name. string user = 3;

-  // State is the headless login request state.
+  // State is the headless authentication request state.
   State state = 4;

   // MFADevice is the mfa device used to approve the request in case of successful auth. types.MFADevice mfa_device = 5;

-  // User is a teleport user name. string user = 6;

-  // PublicKey is a public key to sign in case of successful auth. bytes public_key = 7;
+  // PublicKey is a public key to sign in case of successful auth. bytes public_key = 6;

-  // Compatibility specifies OpenSSH compatibility flags. string compatibility = 8;

-  // RouteToCluster is the name of Teleport cluster to issue credentials for. string route_to_cluster = 9;
 }

 // HeadlessAuthenticationState is a headless authentication state.